-- Press the ("a") key when the viewing widget has the focus. - [RV] Click the "Auto Levels" button in the Info plugin panel.
+- Press the ("a") key when the viewing widget has the focus. - [RV] Click the "Auto Levels" button in the Info plugin panel, or click the auto levels icon in the Toolbar plugin.

 [RV] The auto cut levels feature is controlled by several factors in the preferences, including the choice of algorithm and some parameters to the algorithm.
 See "Auto Cuts Preferences" section in Preferences for details.